 As we better define our principles on various topics, we may discover that some of EWEB's existing policies and programs do not currently meet all our aspirations.
-Recognizing that some policies and programs don't currently align with our principles may be the first step in eventually ensuring that they do.
-Identifying any areas of potential misalignment may also help us identify and articulate to our stakeholders what barriers might exist and must be overcome before alignment is possible.
+Recognizing any potential misalignment, may be the first step in eventually ensuring that they do.
+Identifying any potential misalignment may also help us identify and articulate to our stakeholders what barriers might exist and must be overcome before alignment is possible.